cs-tungthanh/memo.learning/Database/NoSQL.md

 **Why mongodb could be horizontal scaling?**
 - <ins>NoSQL are ideal for distributed </ins> network application over SQL database.
 Because they are horizontal scaling, unlike vertically scaling SQL.
 That why NoSQL used in BigData,...
 - MongoDB is <ins>document oriented</ins>, data often not span accross table, it will be <ins>denormalized</ins> into single document --> make query fetch document very quickly & don't necessary to joining between multiple tables
-- MongoDB use <ins>sharding strategy</ins>, which is horizontal scaling, split a large collection into mulitple shards --> we would parallel query and then joining total result and return --> This is keypoint over SQL database, when data is incremented <ins>too large would make SQL query slowly</ins>
+- MongoDB use Sharding strategy, which is horizontal scaling, split a large collection into mulitple shards --> we would parallel query and then joining total result and return --> This is keypoint over SQL database, when data is incremented <ins>too large would make SQL query slowly</ins>